What does massage do?

 How long are sessions?
 How often should I get a massage?

-I offer 1 hour and 1½ hour bodywork sessions.
+I currently offer 1½ hour bodywork sessions.

 If we are working together on a specific challenge or pain, I recommend weekly massage until you feel 80% better.
 At this point, a biweekly massage ensures that you are fully supported to move through the last phase of healing.

 I recommend monthly massage for preventative care and maintenance.
-I receive monthly massages to support myself to support you!

 So what’s the deal?
 Do I have to get naked?